 "Hellenic worlds are replaced here by something different, something subtly androgynous, inverted upon itself.
 The Orient cannot rejoice in the sweet anarchy of the body – for it has outstripped the body.
 I remember Nessim once saying – I think he was quoting – that Alexandria was the great winepress of love; those who emerged from it were the sick men, the solitaries, the prophets – I mean all who have been deeply wounded in their sex." (from Justine, volume one of the Alexandria Quartet)

-Lawrence Durrell was born in Darjeeling, India, the son of
+Lawrence Durrell was born in Jullundur, India, the son of

-Lawrence Samuel Durrell, a British civil engineer, and Louisa (Dixie)
+Lawrence Samuel Durrell, a British civil engineer and founder of the construction firm Durrell and Company, and Louisa (Dixie)

 Durrell, who was of pure Protestant Irish descent.
 Both his parents had